We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

 2. Collapsible Tupperware

-One item travellers should add to their packing list is collapsible Tupperware.
-These are storage boxes which fold down flat.
+One item travelers should add to their packing list is collapsible Tupperware.
+These are storage boxes that fold down flat.

 Packs come in a variety of sizes and are stackable.
-They also come in cute colours.
+They also come in cute colors.

 If anything, collapsing the tub is mighty satisfying!
-A must zero waste item or gift for cautious travellers.
+A must-zero waste item or gift for cautious travelers.